awgeezrick/notes-snippets/git_notes.md

 # Resets all files to the versions at the time a particular
 # commit was made
 ```
-## Adding Changes to a Repository (Staging Area)
+## Adding Changes to a Repository

-Git uses an intermediate staging area to manage and provide control over changes
+Git uses an intermediate __staging area__ to manage and provide control over changes

 ```sh
 git add filename.extension